 Add the chocolate and let it melt, stirring occasionally with a heatproof spatula, until the mixture is smooth.

-4 Set the pan on a cooling rack to cool until you can touch the bottom of with your hand comfortably.
+Cool the saucepan until you can touch the bottom with your hand comfortably.

 Add the eggs, one at a time, followed by the vanilla.
 Add the flour mixture, and stir until no more white patches show.
 Stir in the chips until well distributed.

 Use a spatula to spread it to the edges of the pan and smooth the top.
 Tap the pan once or twice hard on the counter to settle any air pockets; you can also poke the air pockets with the tip of a paring knife.

 Set the pan on a wire rack until completely cooled.

-9 Once cool, cover the pan and refrigerate for several hours or until firm and cold.
+Refrigerate for several hours or until the brownies are firm and cold.
 This makes the brownies easier to slice cleanly.

 If you're eager for brownies and can't wait for them to chill, skip this chilling step and serve them warm or just-cooled!
 They will be a little crumbly when you cut them.)

 Brownies can be served right away.
 Leftovers can be stored in an airtight container at room temperature for at least a week.
-(They will keep for longer, but may start getting dry and crumbly after a while.)
+(They will keep for longer but may start getting dry and crumbly after a while.)